jslefche/piecewiseSEM/README.md

 ###Extract path coefficients

 Path coefficients can be either unstandardized or standardized (in units of standard deviation of the mean).
 Default is `FALSE`.
-The function returns a list of length up to 2, corresponding to non-significant and/or significant paths based.
-Default is `alpha = 0.05`.
+The function returns a `data.frame` sorted by increasing p-value.

 ```
 get.sem.coefs(Shipley.modlist)